 The City of Tacoma has established a Self-insurance Fund (the Fund) to insure the Division and other divisions within the City for certain losses arising from personal and property damage claims by third parties.
 The Division participates in the City's self-insurance program for claims that arise during the normal course of business.
 Environmental and tax claims generally are paid for out of revenue of the Division and not from the Fund.
 The Division is required to make payments to the Fund to cover claims incurred by the Division and administrative expenses of the Fund.
-The Division's premium payments totaled \$178,504 for 2019 and \$147,553 for 2018.
+The Division's premium payments totaled \$187,429 for 2020 and \$178,504 for 2019.
 The Division only recognizes expense for premium payments because the risk of loss transfers to the Fund.

 The City purchased a Fiduciary Liability policy with a limit of \$15.0 million and a \$100,000 deductible.
 This coverage provides for wrongful acts related to the fiduciary duty of the City, trustees, or committee members arising out of the administration of the City's employee retirement plans.
-The coverage also provides a Government Crime policy with a \$1.0 million limit and \$75,000 deductible for employee dishonesty and for fraudulent or dishonest act by employees against the City for loss of money, securities, and property.
-Coverage also includes an Excess Worker's Compensation policy with a statutory limit and a self-insured retention of \$1 million per occurrence and an additional \$250,000 aggregate for all claims for each 12-month policy period and a Cybersecurity policy with a limit of \$5.0 million.
+The coverage also provides a Government Crime policy with a \$1.0 million limit and \$75,000 deductible for employee dishonesty and for fraudulent or dishonest acts by employees against the City for loss of money, securities, and property.
+Coverage also includes an Excess Worker's Compensation policy with a statutory limit and a self-insured retention of \$1.0 million per occurrence and an additional \$250,000 of total loss in excess of the self-insured retention.
+Such additional \$250,000 deductible may be satisfied by loss from one or more occurrences.
+Coverage also has a Cybersecurity policy with a limit of \$5.0 million.

-General Government maintains Property insurance policy that covers its buildings, contents, and all perils within the buildings and motor vehicles while on insured premises with a limit of \$500.0 million per occurrence.
-A deductible of \$150,000 per occurrence applies to the building, contents and automobiles except a deductible of \$250,000 for water damage claims.
+General Government maintains Property insurance policy that covers its buildings and contents within the buildings and motor vehicles while on insured premises with a limit of \$500.0 million per occurrence.
+A deductible of \$150,000 per occurrence applies to the building and contents except a deductible of \$250,000 for water damage claims while a deductible of \$10,000 applies to motor vehicles.
 Excess liability policies provide coverage for Wrongful Acts, General liability, and Automobile liability with a \$3.0 million retention for claims other than those related to law enforcement.
 A retention of \$5.0 million applies to law enforcement liability claims.
 The coverage also provides Aviation Liability - Unmanned Aircraft liability for drones with a limit of \$1.0 million.

-The Division's cost for these policies is \$9,635 in 2019 and \$8,197 in 2018.
+The Division's cost for these policies is \$11,379 in 2020 and \$9,635 in 2019.